michealken30/production-aws-iac-services/README.md

 Ps: I would have used public modules but i decide to use custom modules so i can expressly show how infra are designed.

 - **Networking Layer**: VPC with public/private subnets across 2 AZs
-- **Compute Layer**: Auto Scaling Group of EC2 instances with a simple HTTP server
+- **Compute Layer**: Auto Scaling Group of EC2 instances with a spotify clone applicatione
 - **Load Balancing**: Application Load Balancer for traffic distribution
 - **Observability**: CloudWatch dashboards, logs, and comprehensive alerts
-- **State Management**: S3 backend with s3 native lockin
+- **State Management**: S3 backend with s3 native locking

 ## Key Features

 ### High Availability
 - Multi-AZ deployment (2 availability zones)
-- Auto Scaling Group with minimum 3 instances
+- Auto Scaling Group with minimum 2 instances
 - Load balancing with health checks
 - NAT Gateway per AZ for high availability